 Tip #1: Think About Stories As Content Marketing For Plumbers

-As we recently shared on the blog, content marketing is a great way to attract new customers for your plumbing business.
+As many of you know, content marketing is a great way to attract new customers for your plumbing business.
 In contrast to traditional marketing, this approach provides content focused on relevant services and information for potential clients versus advertising your specific company.

 The goal is to serve the reader/user by answering questions and anticipating needs versus explicitly saying, “Hire me!”
 (Though that may likely follow when you do this well.)